APogue/APogue.github.io/_drafts/outline-v3/2025-01-31-Outline-v3-intro.md

 This is a bit sugarcoated.
 In its search for truth, academia permits an unfettered exchange of ideas.

-This is in contrast to "everyday" exchanges which may be qualified for the sake of orthodoxy or propriety---societal constructs.
-Truth is absolute.
-This means that in our search for it, it may be shocking, come with hate, or not even be present at all.
+This is in contrast to "everyday" exchanges which may be qualified for the sake of propriety---a societal construct---or contain truths we are conditioned to accept.
+In reality, these "truths" are a set of beliefs born from orthodoxy.
+The truth is, the scale by which truth is measured is not absolute.

+The academic forum thus permits all ideas, even ideas that go against accepted doctrine; because who are we, as one society among many, to judge prematurely before assessing its value.

 Naturally then, academic freedom and free speech go hand in hand,